 Special program code

-For accompanying spouses or common-law partners and dependants who are issued a study permit, officers must indicate the special program code CARE4411 (Caregivers&fam-HCCP Pilot) or CARE4412 (Caregivers&fam-HSW Pilot) under which the caregiver is applying.
+For accompanying spouses or common-law partners and dependants who are issued a study permit, officers must indicate the special program code "CARE4411" (Caregivers&fam-HCCP Pilot) or "CARE4412" (Caregivers&fam-HSW Pilot) under which the caregiver is applying.

-Temporary resident visa or electronic travel authorization
+Temporary resident visa (TRV) or electronic travel authorization (eTA)

 Special program code for visitors